Mary Cain (athlete)

-Mary Cecilia Cain (born May 3, 1996) is an American professional middle distance runner from Bronxville, New York.
+Mary Cecilia Cain (born May 3, 1996) is an American-born Irish professional middle distance runner from Bronxville, New York.
 Cain was the 2014 World Junior Champion in the 3000 meter event.
-She is the youngest American athlete ever to represent the United States at a track and field World Championships meet after competing in the 2013 World Championships in Athletics in Moscow aged 17 years and 3 months.
+She is the youngest female athlete ever to represent the United States at a track and field World Championships meet after competing in the 2013 World Championships in Athletics in Moscow aged 17 years and 3 months.

 Personal life

 Cain was born in New York City in 1996, the daughter of Charles and Mary E. Cain, and has three sisters, Aine, Catherine, and Mairead.
 She grew up in Bronxville, New York, in Westchester County, north of New York City, and was noticed in the seventh grade for her running ability.
 Her main events are in middle distance running.
 She graduated from Bronxville High School in 2014.
 She attended the honors program at the University of Portland in Portland, Oregon while competing as a professional athlete for Nike, Inc.

-In October 2012, she came under the coaching direction of Alberto Salazar, who in 2019 was banned for 4 years from athletics for doping offenses, and in 2021 was banned for life by the United States Center for SafeSport for sexual misconduct.
+In October 2012, she came under the coaching direction of Alberto Salazar, who in 2019 was banned for 4 years from athletics for doping offenses, and who again in 2021 was banned, this time for life, by the United States Center for SafeSport for sexual misconduct.